 What is it?

-Enabling public registration will place a Join Now button in the navigation bar, allowing visitors to quickly and easily request membership to your community.
+Enabling public registration will place a Join Now button in the navigation bar, allowing visitors to quickly and easily request membership to your digital workplace.
 Administrators can configure the options related to membership approval, and create a custom welcome message for new members.

-Igloo communities are typically used as intranet solutions for a company or organization.
+Digital workplaces are typically used as intranet solutions for a company or organization.
 However, you can also use Igloo as an extranet, which can be done by configuring options related to membership and registration.
-If your organization wants to use the site as a portal for collaboration from multiple sources, or as a customer knowledge base including forums, you should require potential members to join the community in order to contribute content.
+If your organization wants to use the site as a portal for collaboration from multiple sources, or as a customer knowledge base including forums, you should require potential members to join the workplace in order to contribute content.

 Features and functionality